 4.3 Available Resources

 The social connections mapping exercise highlighted the resources available to, and used by, participants through the three stages of their illness: diagnosis, acute episodes and follow-up.
 Five workshops were held: three in rural settings and two in urban settings.
 Within each setting, a workshop was conducted in an “organised area”.
-These were identified and selected by a key stakeholder, the MoH.
-Organised areas were defined as those with higher social capital levels, social cohesion, and more presence of social and community organisations such as the NHF.
-Figures 2 and 3, respectively, show the identification and mapping of resources during a workshop and the resource used for each of the three scenarios: diagnosis, acute episodes and follow-up.
+These were identified and selected by a key stakeholder, the Ministry of Health.
+Organised areas were defined as those with higher social capital levels (and social cohesion) and more presence of social and community organisations such as the NHF.
+Figures 1 and 2, respectively, show the identification and mapping of resources during a workshop and the resource used for each of the three scenarios: diagnosis, acute episodes and follow-up.

 The hospital, as a public institution, is usually the place where people are first diagnosed.
-Additionally, public health campaigns account for high burdens of diagnoses, as many patients reported being diagnosed at their work place during annual examinations.
+Also public health campaigns accounts for high burdens of diagnoses, as many patients reported being diagnosed at their work place during annual examinations.

 The greatest variety of resources is used during the follow-up phase, with PHC playing an important role.
 Since the health reform, the public system, including extended first line services and the presence of supporting specialists, has reached more remote areas, and patients can ensure a follow-up of their illness in a comprehensive manner.
 Natural medicine is also widely used, since it is cheap and easy to access and there is a perception that there is no risk in its use.
 Extensive popular knowledge of these alternative medicines is in evidence.